Wr3nch-ren/Wr3nch-ren/README.md

 ### Hi there 👋 Welcome to my personal repository!
 ### My gender is Male ♂️ (100% straight)
 - 🎓 I'm currently studying in Computer Science (Senior, B.S.) in Kasetsart University.
-- 🔬 I'm currently researching in topic of Gaussian Splatting Automation GUI Framework as a Senior Project.
+- 🔬 I'm currently researching in topic of Gaussian Splatting Automation Pipeline and Web GUI Framework as a Senior Project.
 - 📖 I'm currently learning about Korean (First Step Korean from coursera), Gaussian Splatting and Python GUI.
 - 💡 I learned in these thing in university:
   1. Enterprise Resource Planning Software (Odoo CRM, Bussiness Plan)